miguelcarrasco/POJOs2CSV/README.md

-list2csv
+collection2csv
 =======

-Simple utility to convert java.util.List collections into CSV strings
+Simple utility to convert generic java.util.Collection collections into CSV strings

 (This is a work in progress, it should not be used until a stable release)